Yantian, Shenzhen: Subdistricts

 The size of Yantian district is about 72.63 km2, divided into four subdistricts:

 Located on Mirs Bay, Yantian is the location of some of Shenzhen's best-known tourist beaches, Dameisha and Xiaomeisha.
 Yantian Port Area is also located within the district.

 Economy

 Vanke is headquartered in Vanke Center (万科中心) in Dameisha, Yantian District.

 Industrial zone

 The Shenzhen Yantian Port Free Trade Zone was set up and approved by the State Council on September 27, 1996, with a total area of 0.85 square kilometer.
 On August 16, 2004, the project of "zone-port interaction" was approved by the State Council between Yantian Port Area and the Shenzhen Yantian Port Free Trade Zone.

-Yantian Port Bonded Logistics Park was established with 0.96 square kilometer on December 30, 2005.
+Yantian Port Bonded Logistics Park was established on 0.96 square kilometer on December 30, 2005.
 The zone is situated near Yantian Port Area.
 Industries that are encouraged include printing/publishing/packaging, raw material processing, shipping/warehousing/logistics, and trading and distribution.